 Once you receive your vehicle history report, the next step is to understand what the information really means.
 Reading it correctly helps you decide whether the car is worth buying, should be negotiated, or should be avoided completely.

-A good report will show no or very few accidents, a small number of previous owners, regular service records, and mileage that increases normally over time.
-These signs usually point to a well-maintained and reliable car.
+A good report will show no or very few accidents, a small number of previous owners, regular service

-On the other hand, look out for red flags like multiple or severe accidents, frequent ownership changes, long service gaps, mileage inconsistencies, or signs of unpaid finance.
-These issues may indicate hidden problems or costly repairs later.
+On the other hand, look out for red flags like multiple or severe accidents, frequent

 Certain findings should make you leave the deal immediately.
-These include stolen or blacklisted vehicles, uncleared bank loans, severe structural damage, VIN tampering, or sellers who refuse inspections and documents.
+These include stolen or blacklisted

 A history report is a powerful negotiation tool.
 You can use details like accidents, missing service records, or mechanical issues to ask for a lower price.
 Depending on the severity of accidents, discounts of 10%–30% are common.
 Always ask for repair estimates from a mechanic so you can negotiate confidently and fairly.

-If the report looks clean, your next steps are simple: get the car inspected by a mechanic, arrange insurance and financing if needed, and proceed with the ownership transfer.
+If the report looks clean, your next steps are simple: get the car inspected by a mechanic, arrange

-If the report shows some issues, have a workshop inspect the car, check repair costs, and renegotiate the price if necessary.
+workshop inspect the car, check repair costs, and renegotiate the price if

-Before finalizing the purchase, always do a physical inspection, get a written statement from the seller confirming the car’s condition, and make sure any bank loan or finance on the vehicle is fully cleared.
+purchase, always do a physical inspection, get a written statement from the seller confirming the

-Buying a used car in the UAE can feel like a gamble—especially when you don’t know what’s hiding beneath the surface.
+Buying a used car in the UAE can feel like a gamble, especially when you don’t know what’s hiding beneath the surface.
 A missed accident, a tampered odometer, or an unpaid loan can cost you thousands.
-That’s why checking a vehicle’s history is not just a “good idea”—it’s your first line of defence.
+That’s why checking a vehicle’s history is not just a “good idea”- it’s your first line of defence.
+Fasttrack Emarat has been serving the UAE since 2004, and with 32+ locations across the country, we’ve helped thousands of buyers avoid bad deals, inflated prices, and unexpected repairs.
+When you choose Fasttrack, you’re choosing clarity, transparency, and peace of mind.